IPD-PROJECTS/ddsi-app-labs/README.md

 To start the development server run `nx serve ddsi-labs-apps`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

+## Preview the App
+A version of this app has been deployed with netlify and accessible with this link: [ddsi-labs-app-web-url](https://ddsi-apps-labs.netlify.app)

 ## Generate code